-Note that the throttle switch is mounted to the bell crank with screws that allow the throttle switch to be adjusted. (red arrows)
+Photograph below.
+Note that the throttle switch is mounted to the bell crank with screws that allow the throttle switch to be adjusted. (yellow arrows).

 Examination of the old and replacement throttle switches indicate that the part numbers are the same.

-Mount the bell crank assemble in a vise and remove the two attachment screws that secure the old throttle switch.
+Mount the bell crank assemble in a vise and remove the two attachment screws that secures the old throttle switch.

 Gently pry the throttle switch from the bell crank.
 Use a flat blade screwdriver if necessary.

-As the throttle switch is removed, note that the direction the unit rotates is stamped on the switch body (red arrow)
+As the throttle switch is removed, note that the direction the unit rotates is stamped on the switch body (green arrow)

 This was an opportunity for me to examine the old throttle switch.
 Removing the plastic cover was not difficult, and examining the inside would prove valuable in understanding what happens when it became necessary to adjust the new switch.

-Photographed below is the old throttle switch with it's top removed.
+Photographed below is the old throttle switch with its top removed.
 Note the two main contact sweep assemblies.
-The idle (blue arrow) and the accelerator enrichment (red arrow) The switch is currently in the "idle" position.
+The idle (blue arrow) and the accelerator enrichment (green arrow) The switch is currently in the "idle" position.

-Note position of the two sweep contacts (red and blue arrows in above photograph) as the throttle switch is rotated counter-clockwise, simulating accelerator off idle movement. (blue arrow)
+Note position of the two sweep contacts (green and blue arrows in above photograph) as the throttle switch is rotated counter-clockwise, simulating accelerator off idle movement. (blue arrow photograph below).

-Closer look at the throttle switch at full rotation reveals the following photographed below:
+Closer look at the throttle switch at full rotation reveals the following in the photographed below:

 Green arrow.
 The enrichment contact sweep.
 As the throttle switch rotates it provides alternately closed and open conditions between terminals 12/47 and terminal 9.

-Mount the replacement throttle switch onto the bell crank.
-(Old throttle switch blue arrow) Do not tighten the adjustment screws.
-Insert a 050-inch feeler gauge between bell crank pulley and closed throttle stop.
+Mount the replacement throttle switch onto the bell crank. (old throttle switch yellow arrow) Do not tighten the adjustment screws.
+Insert a 050-inch feeler gauge between bell crank pulley and closed throttle stop. (green arrow photograph below).

 Offer bell crank and replacement throttle switch to mounting pedestal and tighten four attachment nuts.
-Connect wires to throttle kick down micro switch (blue arrow).
+Connect wires to throttle kick down micro switch (yellow arrow).

-Make sure accelerator cable allows bell crank to fully rest against throttle stop (red arrow).
+Make sure accelerator cable allows bell crank to fully rest against throttle stop (green arrow photograph below).

 Not a difficult job, however proper adjustment of the replacement throttle switch prior to final assembly is critical.